-School-Based Decision Making (SBDM) councils were created during the 1990 legislative session as part of the KERA reform.
-Local school boards must have a policy for implementing schoolbased decision making according to KRS 160.345.
-KRS 160.345 includes council membership requirements and describes how SBDM councils determine the number of staff to be employed in each job classification once the district has provided them with their funding allocation for the next year.
-There are three ways a school can be exempt from implementing an SBDM councils in their A-1 school:
+School-based decision-making councils were created during the 1990 legislative session as part of the KERA reform.
+Local school boards must have a policy for implementing school-based decision making according to KRS 160.345.
+That statute includes council

+Current law does not specify whether additional SEEK funds should be passed on from the district to schools.

+School-based decision-making (SBDM) councils determine the number of staff in each job classification once the district has provided them with their funding allocation for the next year.

-^c If an at-risk student had perfect attendance for 2017, the district would receive an additional \$597.15 for that at-risk student.
-If an at-risk student had 90% attendance, the district would receive an additional \$537.44 for that at risk student.
+^c If an at-risk student had perfect attendance for 2017, the district would receive an additional \$597.15 for that student.
+If an at-risk student had 90% attendance, the district would receive an additional \$537.44 for that student.